Co-authored by Lisa Blair, M.A., and David Bedrick, J.D.

 Road #4: The fourth possible road that a couple can take requires significant changing and growing.
 The arms of the relationship get wider allowing it to move forward with the formerly suppressed experiences now integrated into the relationship.
 This is the least common of all possibilities because it requires that both partners want to learn and grow individually and in the relationship.
 It means each partner has to be willing to self-reflect, recognize their good intentions as well as their unconscious priorities, communicate honestly and openly with their partner, work through often painful conflict, and live closer to their individuated and more authentic self.
 This is not an easy path and typically requires the outside help of a therapist to facilitate the relationship transformation.

 This path also requires that both people in the relationship are genuinely open to whatever specific change is presenting itself.
 If it is truly not right for one of the people in the relationship to be open to the change on the table, then to stay true to themselves and their deepest nature, they must remain closed to that change and the relationship may indeed end.
 There is no judgment, no blame here.
-Both people are open to learning and growing, but their nature says “no” to that specific change and so, ultimately the person has to choose to be true to themselves over keeping the relationship in tact.
+Both people are open to learning and growing, but their nature says “no” to that specific change and so, ultimately the person has to choose to be true to themselves over keeping the relationship intact.

 When One Partner Is a Grower and the Other Is Not

-In long-term relationship, such as marriage, there is sometimes one partner who is more of a grower (a person who loves learning, growing, and changing over time) and one who is not.
-In our experience, in heterosexual relationship, the grower is more often a woman than a man, but of course, this is not universally true.
-Women are more likely then men to go to therapy and pursue personal growth in general.
+In long-term relationships, such as marriage, there is sometimes one partner who is more of a grower (a person who loves learning, growing, and changing over time) and one who is not.
+In our experience, in a heterosexual relationship, the grower is more often a woman than a man, but of course, this is not universally true.
+Women are more likely than men to go to therapy and pursue personal growth in general.
 Sometimes, we have found, a woman partner will call to make an appointment for couples therapy with her male partner.
 When we ask her, “Does your partner want to come to therapy?” she says, “Well, I’m going to check with him, but I think he’d be willing to.”
 In situations like this, it’s invariably the case that the woman alone wants to go to therapy and the man is really not interested in doing therapeutic work.
 She wants to look at the relationship and interact about it, figure out who she is, learn new things, and become a new kind of person.
 But her male partner may be saying, “This is hard work and it costs a lot of money and it’s taking away from my life.”
-For her, the therapy is life giving; for him, it’s not.
+For her, the therapy is life-giving; for him, it’s not.

-In this case, couples therapy is counter-indicated; the woman would benefit more from individual therapy.
+In this case, couples therapy is contraindicated; the woman would benefit more from individual therapy.
 It will not be wise for her to embark on a path of trying to change him.
 Either she’s going to find a way to create meaningful “separations” from her partner without actually terminating the relationship (e.g., following a career that she never pursued, hanging out with friends that she never made time for, not caring so much if her partner is in a bad mood, or separating herself emotionally and potentially financially) or she may eventually need to leave all the way.

 The Tao in Relationship

-While there is certainly much to be said for our personal efforts to grow and develop in relationship and the fact that these efforts have a significant effect on the resiliency of our relationship, the truth is—what happens in our relationship is not only up to us.
+While there is certainly much to be said for our personal efforts to grow and develop in a relationship and the fact that these efforts have a significant effect on the resiliency of our relationship, the truth is—what happens in our relationship is not only up to us.
 What happens in our relationships, including how long they last, is also subject to the Tao, nature, the universe, God—whatever name you wish to give it, it has its own timing.
 Relationships have their own course and we cannot only control the outcome.

 In a public lecture, author, activist, and seven-time NAACP Image Award recipient Nikki Giovanni explained the Tao in relationship in a most amusing, creative, and accurate way.
 She said (we’re paraphrasing), “Remember those fortune telling machines, like Zoltar at Coney Island?
 They spit out a ticket with your fortune.”